joergi/blog/content/posts/2021-07-23-building-a-raspberry-pi-streaming-cam.md

 <img src="https://raw.githubusercontent.com/joergi/blog/main/images/" alt="" width="300"> <br>

 as webcam I use a Waveshare 10300 RPi Camera (E)
-(bought it <a href="https://www.welectron.com/Waveshare-10300-RPi-Camera-E">here</a>, unpaid advertisment)
+(bought it [here](https://www.welectron.com/Waveshare-10300-RPi-Camera-E), unpaid advertisement)

 # Install raspberry pi image
-Download the images from the <a href="https://www.raspberrypi.org/software/">raspberry pi website</a>
+Download the images from the [raspberry pi website](https://www.raspberrypi.org/software/)
 copy it to your sd card.
-on the webpage they recomment to install the rpi-manager via `sudo apt install rpi-imager`, but for me it wasn't working because of dependency problems.
+on the webpage they recommend to install the rpi-manager via `sudo apt install rpi-imager`, but for me it wasn't working because of dependency problems.
 So I installed it the classic way:
 ```shell
 unzip -p YOUR_RASPBIAN_IMAGE.zip | sudo dd of=/dev/YOURDEVICE bs=4M conv=fsync
 ```
 check with `lsblk -p` which is your SD card, so you are not deleting your harddrive.
 Maybe plug it in and out to be sure.
-For more information about this, go to the offical <a href="https://www.raspberrypi.org/documentation/installation/installing-images/linux.md">(Linux) installation page</a>.
+For more information about this, go to the offical [Linux](https://www.raspberrypi.org/documentation/installation/installing-images/linux.md) installation page.
 # Activate your (already pluged in) Camera
 Go to settings -> interfaces -> cam -> and switch it on Make now a restart, and it should be activated